Hipomenes/hipomenes.github.io/_posts/2021-07-07-cortesian-dispatches:-a-chronology.md

 Jul | Ávila and Quiñones sail from Veracruz bringing Cortesian gifts and the 3rd Letter.
 Treasure is seized by French pirates.
 Jul-Nov | Juan de Rivera sails from Veracruz (acc. to Anghiera, shortly after Ávila and Quiñones.)
 Acc. to Wagner (1969), he brings his own collection of curioisities.
 Anghiera mentions objects not mentioned in the inventory.
 Nov 8 | Rivera arrives acc. to Wagner (1969, double check.)
+Nov 8 | Second Letter is printed in Sevilla.
 October 15 | In Valladolid, Charles V confirms Cortés gobernador, capitan general and justicia mayor.
 The Cédula Real mentions "donde está la gran laguna donde está edificada la gran cibdad de Temixtitlán-México."
 Nov | Rivera arrives to Sevilla with objects and the 2nd Letter.???